Leody Taveras Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Athletics pitching staff ranks 25th in the league.
+- The Athletics pitching staff ranks 25th in MLB with a collective 8.2 strikeouts per nine innings.

-- The Athletics' 5.83 team ERA ranks last across all league pitching staffs.
+- The Athletics have a 5.82 team ERA that ranks last among all league pitching staffs.

-- His most recent time out was on Wednesday against the Los Angeles Dodgers, when the left-hander tossed 3 2/3 innings, surrendering four earned runs while giving up just one hit.
+- The left-hander last pitched on Friday against the Los Angeles Dodgers, when he went five innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.